 You may apply for two sorts of work permits, and they all depend on the type of employment you have.
 These job opportunities feature both an open work permit for Canada and an employee-specific work permit.

-Under the employer-specific work permit, there are various work visa streams.
-The greatest option for the candidate is determined by the employment offer received.
+Under the employer-specific work permit, various work visa streams exist.
+The best option for the candidate is determined by the employment offer received.
 This work permit requires an LMIA.

 Post Graduate Work Permit (PGWP)DLI), live and work in Canada for up to three years.
 The Canada work permit processing time for the PGWP is 80 to 180 days, so early application is vital.

-As an international PGWP student in Canada, you can apply for an open work permit, which will allow you to work for any employer in Canada and earn the necessary work experience to apply for permanent residency.
+As an international PGWP student in Canada, you can apply for an open work permit, allowing you to work for any employer in Canada and earn the necessary work experience to apply for permanent residency.

-If you can only work for one firm, such as a construction worker, the best permit choice for you will be an employer-specific work permit, because you can only work for one company and in one province.
+If you can only work for one firm, such as a construction worker, your best permit choice will be an employer-specific work permit because you can only work for one company and in one province.

 International Experience Canada (IEC)

 The International Experience Canada (IEC) offers young people the opportunity to explore Canada while working.
-There are three stream in this program:
+There are three streams in this program:

 - Working Holiday